emintz/ArduinoLib/RTOSAid/examples/GpioChangeDemo/README.md

 | 25       | GPIO pin 26 |
 | 26       | GPIO pin 25 |

+Note that the sketch also uses the ESP32 board's built-in LED, which is presumed to be connected to pin 2.
+If your board's built-in LED is connected to a different pin, change the value of `BUILTIN_LED_PIN` to match.
+If your board lacks a built-in LED, you will need to provide a substitute.

 To wire the LEDs

-1. Connect the ESP32 pin to one lead of a 510 Ohm resistor.
+1. Connect the ESP32 pin the positive LED lead.
+2. Connect one lead of a 510 Ohm resister to ground.
-2. Connect the other resistor lead to the long (positive) LED lead.
+3. Connect the other resister lead to the negative LED pin.
-2. Connect the short (negative) LED pin to ground.

-Use an ordinary 1/4 Watt 5% resistor, whose color code is green brown black gold.

 ## Components